TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 ### Understanding the Program Structure

-The RDB CDC connector ingests data into SnappyData from any JDBC enabled data server.
+The RDB CDC connector ingests data into SnappyData from any CDC enabled JDBC source.
 We have a custom source with alias “jdbcStream” and a custom Sink with alias “snappystore”.
 Source has the capability to read from a JDBC source and Sink can do inserts/updates and deletes based on CDC operations

 ### Step 1: Set Up the Source SQL Database and Tables